Specialties and experience

 I’m often asked what made me go into Obstetrics & Gynaecology.
 As a medical student, one of the women I looked after in labour thanked me and said that I should think about going into Obstetrics and Gynaecology.
 It is to her that I owe my career.

 I was a student doctor at the Royal Free Hospital School of Medicine in London and qualified as a doctor in 1987.
 I did House jobs in London and then went into Obstetrics & Gynaecology in 1988, first at the Royal Free in London and then at the John Radcliffe Hospital in Oxford.
 I was a Research Fellow in the Nuffield Department of Obstetrics & Gynaecology studying the treatment of Endometriosis and pain.
 This work was awarded an MD by the University of London in 1996.

 I met my husband, another Obstetrician & Gynaecologist in the operating theatres at the John Radcliffe Hospital.
 From Oxford, our jobs took us to Cambridge, Peterborough and Norfolk and Norwich Hospitals.
 We successfully competed for higher specialist training jobs in London.
 I worked for three years at the University College Hospital London specializing in reproductive (fertility & hormone) medicine and surgery, Ultrasound scanning and laparoscopic surgery.
 We had our daughter while I was completing this training.

-Our daughter has followed her parents and is a first year medical student.?
-She did say that ?we had spent 16 years trying to put her off medicine and now that she had made up her mind, please could she have our support!?
+Our daughter has followed her parents and is a fourth year medical student.
+She did say that we had spent 16 years trying to put her off medicine and now that she had made up her mind, please could she have our support!